yasidew/product-landing-page/README.md

 # product-landing-page

-# This landing page consists of HTML and CSS files
+# This landing page consists of HTML, CSS and JavaScript files